Replay-Tag/FortniteStatTrackerApp/README.md

 credits: [fortnite.gg](https://fortnite.gg) (stats page),

-includes a stat tracker (fortnite.gg) a item shop (zeropointdb) and idk maybe more
+includes a stat tracker (fortnite.gg) a item shop (fortnite.gg will be changed eventually) and idk maybe more